 Early Intervention Program

-The major goal of the Early Intervention Program is to expand and improve educational and therapeutic services for infants and young children who are at risk and disabled and their families.
+The major goal of the Early Intervention Program is to expand and improve educational and therapeutic services for infants and young children with disabilities, or who are considered at risk for developmental delay.

 The Early Intervention Program offers an educational opportunity for Master’s and Doctoral students who are interested in developing assessments, training parents and school groups, and providing assessment and intervention for families including children from birth to age eight who have developmental disabilities and related risk conditions.